jqhoogland/rationalia-starter/LW/Posts/Brainstorm of things that could force an AI team to burn their lead.md

 chapter: null
 synchedAt: '2022-08-30T08:17:01.628Z'
 ---

-# Brainstorm of things that could force an AI team to burn their lead
+# Brainstorm of Things That Could Force an AI Team to Burn Their Lead